 Sprinkle over fresh Thyme and the dish is ready to be served.

 Serve this delicious Creamy Tomato Spinach Chicken Pasta in bowls.

-Since this dish is ideal to make ahead, it is also perfect for transporting.
-Ideal for a new family or friend who is unwell.
-Also this dish is as perfect to share outside the home as it is with family and friends around the dinner table.
+This pasta dish is not only ideal to make ahead, it is also easy to transport.
+Which makes it an easy dish to gift to a new family, friend who is unwell, or anyone who really needs a break from cooking.
+Resulting in a great meal that is as perfect to share outside the home, as well as with family and friends around the dinner table.

 If you have enjoyed this recipe for Creamy Tomato Spinach Chicken Pasta then you may also like these:

 Pasta is a very important ingredient in my kitchen.
 A go to staple when I need to whip up something super tasty, super quick.
 Another bonus it that after cooking it can very often be frozen as this Creamy Tomato Spinach Chicken Pasta, Chicken Four Cheese Pasta and Cheesy Vegetable all can be.
 While cooking from scratch takes barely more than 10 minutes.
 Even though there are countless ready made sauces to buy available, this homemade pasta dishes is quick and easy.
 And here at home, easy meals are a busy household’s must.

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.